 Regulation D

-Regulation D offerings are also known as “private placements,” which involve the sale of securities to a private audience, not the general public.
-As a reminder, the Securities Act of 1933 was written to protect the general investing public.
-When only a small non-public audience is involved, the rules are relaxed.
-If an issuer wants to sell a security utilizing this rule, they can avoid registration.
+Regulation D offerings are also known as “private placements.”
+These involve selling securities to a private audience rather than to the general public.
+The Securities Act of 1933 is designed to protect the general investing public, so when an offering is limited to a smaller, non-public group, the rules are relaxed.
+If an issuer sells a security under Regulation D, it can avoid registration.

-For example, Airbnb took part in multiple private placements from their inception in 2008 and onward.
-Eventually, the company took part in an IPO in late 2020 when they were seeking a significant amount of capital ($3.5 billion) they likely couldn’t attain only through accredited investors.
+For example, Airbnb took part in multiple private placements starting in 2008.
+Eventually, the company completed an IPO in late 2020 when it sought a large amount of capital ($3.5 billion) that likely couldn’t be raised only from accredited investors.
 Many companies follow this cycle:

-There are limitations to who can take part in a private placement.
-Regulation D allows for unregistered, non-exempt securities to be sold to an unlimited amount of accredited investors.
-Because of this, millionaires, billionaires, and institutions make up the majority of investors in private placements.
-If an investor meets any of the following characteristics, they’re accredited:
+Regulation D allows unregistered, non-exempt securities to be sold to an unlimited number of accredited investors.
+As a result, millionaires, billionaires, and institutions make up most private placement investors.
+An investor is accredited if they meet any of the following characteristics:

 Accredited investors